imran7rassi/Imrans-Accessible-Portfolio/README.md

 ## Usage

-You can read every section of this website and it shows how a business can grow using tools shown in the website.
+You can read every section of this website and it shows my personal Portfolio.

 <img src="./assets/images/Screen-1.jpg/" >